2024 GPA Calculator | Eastern

-This GPA calculator allows current students at Eastern Connecticut State University to easily calculate their GPAs.
+This GPA calculator allows current students at Eastern Kentucky University to easily calculate their GPAs.

-Follow the below steps to accurately calculate your Eastern Connecticut State University GPA.
+Follow the below steps to accurately calculate your Eastern Kentucky University GPA.

 Step 1: Your Eastern GPA is calculated by adding up all the grade points you have earned, and dividing by the total amount of credit hours earned.